-Discharge of oil, oil waste, or fuel into navigable waters is prohibited by law.
+Discharge of oil, oil waste or fuel into navigable waters is prohibited by law.
 Violators are subject to legal action by the local authorities.

-- Your boat has two bilge pumps for pumping water out of the bilge. - The autofloat switches, mounted next to the bilge pumps, will turn On the bilge pumps if bilge water rises above a preset level. - You can also turn On the bilge pumps yourself using the switches at the helm. - The bilge pumps are wired directly to the battery.
-Unless the battery is dead, the bilge pump system should work even when your boat is unattended.
+- Your boat is equipped with two bilge pumps for pumping water out of the bilge. - The bilge pumps are controlled by automatic float switches (autofloat switches) and/or switches at the helm. - The bilge pumps are wired directly to the battery. - Unless the battery is dead, the pumps should work even when the boat is unattended.